 Enrichment and Extra-Curricular Activities

 At Key Stage 3 and 4 students have the opportunity to visit Westminster Abbey and other places of worship, as well as to speak to visitors from religious and other believers.
-In Year 9 there is a Faith Forum activity in which students spend a day encountering and learning from representatives of the six major world faiths.
+Year 9 students have been able to encounter guests representing the six major world faiths in a Faith Forum or in workshops.

 At A-level students participate in a variety of revision conferences and in a department-led revision residential towards the end of Year 13.